The winners of this year’s award explore culture, identity, motherhood and more, visualising powerful stories in striking new waysRead More →

 Vice President of Environmental Responsibility, Lego

-Possible themes include people and the anthropological causes and effects of the crisis; action and protest; urban life, and the ways in which cities and towns are implicated; the natural world and changing life under water, on land and above air; questions of science, progress and innovation; possible futures.
+Possible themes to consider include people and the anthropological causes/effects of the crisis; action and protest; urban life, and the ways in which cities and towns are implicated; the natural world and changing life underwater, on land and above air; questions of science, progress and innovation; possible futures, or something altogether more conceptual or abstract.

 “It’s basically a house within a house,” explains Juno Calypso, who spent three days of solitude in the bunker, for her project What To Do With A Million Years.
 Designed to be safe from any disaster or intruder, the bunker was built in 1964 by Avon cosmetics founder Gerry Henderson and his wife, who were terrified of a potential nuclear breakout in the advent of the cold war.